Home/Legumes/Dragon Tongue Bean

 !May cause digestive discomfort in some individuals if consumed in large quantities due to its fiber content.

-!Raw beans contain lectins which can be toxic; cooking them properly is essential.
+!Raw beans contain lectins that can be toxic; always cook thoroughly before consumption.

 How to Prepare & Consume

-Best enjoyed steamed or sautéed to preserve their vibrant color and nutritional value.
-Can also be added to salads or stir-fries.
+Best enjoyed steamed or sautéed to preserve nutrients.
+Can also be eaten raw in salads for a crunchy texture.

 Smart Selection & Storage